Human-in-the-loop Evaluation for Early Misinformation Detection: A Case Study of COVID-19 Treatments

-\paragraph{Results on Early Detection of Misleading Claims.} In terms of \textit{relevance}, Table~\ref{tab:unapproved_trending} shows the percentage of the top 5/50/100 trending treatments that were determined to be unapproved, and Figure~\ref{fig:cumulative_trends} shows the cumulative number of potential unapproved trends identified over time along with total trending treatments.
-To evaluate the \textit{timeliness}, we calculate $\delta$, which measures the number of days our system detects misleading claims before debunking news.
-We find that our system is able to detect $50\%$ of rumors before the publication date of the relevant news article ($\delta \ge 0$), with the median $\delta$ for these treatments being $21$ days.
-Three notable unapproved treatment examples from early in the pandemic are shown in Figure~\ref{fig:demo}, which presents the identified date of unapproved treatment along with its corresponding article with the $\delta$ value.
+\paragraph{Results on Early Detection of Misleading Claims.} In terms of \textit{relevance}, Table~\ref{tab:unapproved_trending} shows the percentage of the top 5/50/100 trending treatments ranked by $p$-value that were determined to be unapproved, and Figure~\ref{fig:cumulative_trends} shows the cumulative number of potential unapproved trends identified over time along with the total number of trending treatments.
+To evaluate the \textit{timeliness}, we calculate $\delta$, which measures the number of days our system detects misleading claims before a debunking news article is published (\S\ref{sec:early_detection}).
+We find that our system is able to detect $50\%$ of rumors before the publication date of the relevant news article ($\delta \ge 0$), with the median $\delta$ being $21$ days.
+Figure~\ref{fig:demo} shows three notable unapproved treatment examples from early in the pandemic with their relevant news article and $\delta$ values.